Investigating layer-selective transfer learning of QAOA parameters for Max-Cut problem: Introduction

 \section{Introduction}

-Combinatorial optimization problems (COPs) represent a large class of optimization problems relevant in a plethora of real-world scenarios, some examples being the traveling salesman problem, minimum vertex covering, graph coloring, knapsack problem, etc. Due to the non-deterministic polynomial-time (NP) hardness of these problems, finding an optimal solution is very challenging for a classical exact or heuristic algorithm.
-Specifically, the complexity of searching the optimal solution(s) among feasible ones could exponentially increase as the problem scale grows~\cite{zhang2023review}.
-With the inception of quantum computation, and the evidence of inherent quantum advantages absent in classical computation, significant interest has been focused towards developing quantum algorithms with the final goal of surpassing their classical counterparts.
-The quantum approximate optimization algorithm (QAOA), aimed at solving COPs, was first proposed in Ref.~\cite{farhi2014qaoa}.
-It is well known that the solution of a COP can be encoded in the ground state of a classical cost Hamiltonian $H_{c}$~\cite{lucas_2014} which represents the instance of the problem itself.
-The QAOA works by variationally preparing an approximation of the ground state of $H_{c}$.
-It has been established that QAOA provides certain quantum advantages over classical algorithms~\cite{farhi2014qaoa, farhi2019quantumsupremacyquantumapproximate, Hadfield_2019, Lykov2023, shaydulin_2024, BLEKOS20241} for certain classes of COPs.
+Combinatorial optimization problems (COPs) represent a large class of optimization problems relevant in many real-world scenarios, some examples being the traveling salesman problem, minimum vertex covering, graph coloring, etc. Due to the NP hardness of these problems, finding an optimal solution is challenging for a classical exact or heuristic algorithm.
+Specifically, the complexity of searching for the optimal solution(s) among feasible ones could exponentially increase as the problem scale grows~\cite{zhang2023review}.
+Quantum computation, which utilizes inherent quantum properties e.g. superposition and entanglement, has shown theoretical evidence of quantum advantages in specific class of problems~\cite{shor, grover1996, teleport_1993, BB84}.
+Thus, significant interest has been focused on the development of specific algorithms, aimed at being executed on digital quantum computers, with the final goal of surpassing their classical counterparts.
+The quantum approximate optimization algorithm (QAOA), suitable for solving COPs, was first proposed in Ref.~\cite{farhi2014qaoa}.
+QAOA was inspired by the quantum adiabatic theorem, which is also the underlying principle in quantum annealing (QA)~\cite{rajak_2023}, and QAOA can be perceived as Trotterized QA.
+It is well known that the solution of a COP can be encoded in the ground state of a classical cost Hamiltonian $H_{c}$~\cite{lucas_2014} representing the instance of the problem itself.
+QAOA works by variationally preparing an approximate ground state of $H_{c}$.
+It has been established that for certain classes of COPs, QAOA provides some quantum advantages over classical algorithms~\cite{farhi2014qaoa, farhi2019quantumsupremacyquantumapproximate, Hadfield_2019, Lykov2023, shaydulin_2024, BLEKOS20241}.